 Final job.
 4. Sort the chocolate bars and put them in the right order in the paper boxes.
 It was a fun thing to do, getting the finished product ready to be sold.
 The ladies at the factory had an order of 300 boxes for that day, and the people who visited the factory packed 298 boxes!
 Those other 2 where done in a heartbeat.

 After every step was successfully done it was time to say goodbye, but not before a visit to the gift shop to buy ourselves some chocolate.
 With the $200 my group spent in the gift store that day, the women will pay of a bit of the loan they have with the government to buy more equipment and employ more women.

 When visiting the Caribbean you don’t have to lay on the beach or be on the water all the time.
-You can make a difference – one for yourself and one for someone else!
-The trip back to the ship was one that I did with a heart full of love.
+You can for example go to ChoCal in Amber Cove and make a difference – one for yourself and one for someone else!
+The trip back to the cruise ship was one that I did with a heart full of love.
 My help just made a little difference for the factory and the women working there; but when a group of 25 persons visit the factory every day, we can make a big difference together!